zaddach/zaddach.github.io/_posts/2025-10-18-mockingbird.md

 ### A template

-Here's one of the template files:
+Here's one of the template files, `IWin32Api.hpp`:
 ```
 {% raw %}{% import "macros.hpp" as macros  %}
 // This file is generated.
 Do not edit.